Skip to main content

 3.8(1,109 reviews)

-Tucked into the north-east side of Railay Beach, Diamond Cave — locally known as Phra Nang Nai Cave — offers an unusual combination of geological and spiritual interest.
-The cavern's interior features dramatic limestone stalactite formations alongside Buddhist shrines and religious artifacts, creating a space that functions as both a natural attraction and an active place of worship.
-A raised, well-maintained pathway runs through the cave, meaning visitors can explore without crawling or scrambling, making it accessible to most travellers.
+Tucked into the north-east side of Railay Beach, this compact cavern offers an unusual pairing of natural geology and active spiritual practice.
+Dramatic limestone stalactite formations line the interior alongside Buddhist shrines and religious artifacts, giving the space a dual identity as both a natural attraction and a place of worship.
+A raised, well-maintained pathway runs throughout, meaning visitors can explore comfortably without crawling or scrambling — a feature that makes it accessible to most travellers.
 One of the more unexpected highlights is a resident colony of bats roosting in the upper reaches of the cave.
-Visitors who appreciate wildlife find this a genuine bonus, and the bats are best observed respectfully without shining lights on them while they rest.
-The cave is relatively compact, with most visitors spending around 15 to 20 minutes inside.
-The cooler air within the cavern provides a welcome contrast to the heat outside.
-Good to know: The cave is open daily from 8:00 AM to 5:30 PM and charges an entrance fee of 200 baht per person — a detail that divides visitor opinion, so it is worth factoring into expectations.
-Arriving earlier in the day tends to mean smaller crowds.
-Wear shoes with a firm grip, as cave surfaces can be uneven, and consider a light layer if you are sensitive to the cooler temperatures inside.
+Visitors who appreciate wildlife tend to find this a genuine bonus, though the bats are best observed without shining lights on them while they rest.
+Most people spend around 15 to 20 minutes inside, where the cooler air provides a welcome contrast to the heat of Railay Beach.
+Whether the experience justifies the entrance fee tends to divide opinion among visitors, so it is worth setting expectations accordingly.
+Good to know: The cave is open daily from 8:00 AM to 5:30 PM and charges an entrance fee of 200 baht per person.
+Arriving earlier in the day generally means smaller crowds.
+Shoes with a firm grip are recommended, as cave surfaces can be uneven in places.
+As this is an active place of worship, respectful behaviour toward the shrines and their surroundings is appreciated.

 Experience hints